Close

 • “The summary is nice because it gives you an overview of everything.”

-However, the majority of participants were interested in using a Report Summary Module (an additional 18% said they would use it once remediations were made), suggesting that a Report Summary Module feature could provide value to accountability partners reviewing Covenant Eye’s clean reports.
-In fact, 24% of participants who tested the new feature mentioned that the summary module was the most important feature in the email report.
+Overall, interest in the new feature was high.
+The majority of participants were interested in using a Report Summary Module, with an additional 18% indicating they would use it once remediations were made.
+This suggested the Summary Module could provide value to accountability partners reviewing reports.
+In fact, 24% of participants who tested the new feature viewed the summary module as the most important feature in the report.

 • “I would like something more clear if I should be concerned or not.”